Payment Orchestration: What a merchant needs to know

 Inflexible Omnichannel and Partner Options

 Given just how vast the payment landscape truly is, it is impossible for payment orchestration platforms to offer connections to every payment partner a merchant may want.
-These platforms will often prioritize the highly sought-after PSPs and any partners they may have binding contractual agreements with.
+These platforms will often prioritize the highly sought-after PSPs and any partners with whom they may have binding contractual agreements.
 The sticking point is when a merchant needs to connect with a partner not offered in the preset “marketplace” of connections.

 Merchants Don't Need Complex Routing